bondy-io/bondy_docs/docs/reference/wamp_api/realm.md

 ## Types
 ### input_data(){.datatype}
-The object use to create a realm.
+The object used to create a realm.
+Notice this object contains more information than the actually create realm e.g. users, groups, etc.

 <DataTreeView :data="inputData" :maxDepth="10" />